BrianXu0623/article_next_gen_inference_arch/README.md

 Traditional development patterns usually treat model inference as a synchronous function call.
 However, GPUs are highly parallelized hardware, and LMM inference has alternating characteristics of "compute-intensive" and "memory-intensive."
 If each Handler instance can only process one request serially, GPU computing power is largely wasted during I/O waiting or generation gaps, and it cannot handle burst traffic.

-**This article is divided into two parts**

-1. **The first part aims to introduce**

-   1. How to leverage the platform's **operator resource exclusive reuse** and **single-task multi-concurrency** features, combined with industry-leading inference engines (vLLM / SGLang), to achieve **optimal batch processing within a single instance**, thereby maximizing GPU utilization and reducing inference latency.
-   2. Development guidelines for distributed multi-GPU inference scenarios
+**This chapter aims to introduce** how to leverage the serverless computing platform's **operator resource exclusive reuse** and **single-task multi-concurrency** features, **combined with industry-leading inference engines (vLLM / SGLang), to achieve optimal batch processing within a single instance**, thereby maximizing GPU utilization and reducing inference latency, as well as a development guide for distributed multi-GPU inference scenarios.
-2. **The second part aims to introduce**

-   1. Next-generation Serverless Computing inference architecture design based on CXL

 ## 2. Core Component Introduction